Ignacio Molarja: Beginnings and arrival in New Spain

 He joined the Society of Jesus when he was 25 years old in the same province where he was born in 1635.
 He began to work on 3 July 1644, and in this same year he began his trip with Felipe Esgrecho as a missionary to New Spain.
 As New Spain was located in modern-day Mexico, they explored the zone of the Western State, also called Sonora or Sinaloa, first working with the Ópata ethnic group for the rectorship of San Francisco of Borja, as this village was previously converted by the Franciscans.
-In 1646 he founded the Jesuit mission of Our Lady of Assumption of Arizpe, as well as the guest village of Saint Ignacio of Sinoquipe.
+In 1646 he founded the Jesuit mission of Our Lady of Assumption of Arizpe, as well as the guest village of Mission San Ignacio de Soniquipa.
 Then the provisional Father Pedro de Velasco sent Molarja, Juan Uter, and Francisco Maluenda to continue their missions, giving Molarja the villages that remained in the Valley of Sonora, which were Arizpe, Chinapa, and Vacobuchi.

 After the death of Father Francisco Oliñano in 1647, the missionary Baltasar Xavier Loaisa took charge of all the missions previously directed by Olidaño, but because the missions territory was extensive, Olidaño only took charge of the missions on the eastern side of the Yaqui River, which were only Ónabas and Tecoripa.
 Thus the visiting Pedro Pantoja made Molarja in charge of the missions on the western side of the river, which were Rebeico, Soyopa and Suaqui.